-The headset integrates a range of sensors, presenting the slick visuals to your eyes and you have to wear additional headphones to complete the picture.
+The headset integrates a range of sensors, presenting the slick visuals to your eyes and you have to wear additional headphones to complete the game picture.
 There are bespoke Vive hand controllers and their locations are also mapped within the 3D space, offering plenty of versatility when it comes to immersion and interactivity.

 We’ve experienced a wide range of different environments within HTC Vive, from climbing Everest to maintenance of robots in a Portal-style setting and we’ve been blown away.
 However, setting the device up is tricky, so sensor placement is paramount.

 The HTC Vive is also the costliest option at £689 in the UK, $799 in the US.